rasmus-kirk/halo/documents/thesis/06-plonk/02-arguments.md

 If we have $m$ polynomials, $\vec{f}$, that all need to evaluate to zero at the same challenge $\xi$, normally, we could construct $m$ opening proofs, and verify these.
-We can, however, use the following protocol to only create a single opening proofs:
+We can, however, use the following protocol to only create a single opening proof:

 \begin{algorithm}[H]
 \caption*{